sinhashrey/SalesATLIQ/README.md

-# Sales Analysis ATLIQ
+# Sales Analysis CUBIT
-Sales analysis and Insights of a hardware company (ATLIQ) across India.
+Sales analysis and Insights of a hardware company (CUBIT) across India.

 Here I am analysing and visualising how sales and revenue of different products are distributed across the country by using
 * SQL queries, and